A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Multi-Resolution RBF Representation

 The HB we constructed above is adapted to the kernel and the location of the interpolation nodes.
 It also satisfies the vanishing moment property.
 The construction of such an HB leads to several important consequences.
 First, we can use the basis to prove the existence of a unique solution of the RBF problem, but more importantly, this basis can be used to solve the RBF problem efficiently.

-As the reader might recall from section \ref{RBFI}, the construction of the adapted HB decouples the polynomial interpolant from the RBF functions if the order of the vanishing moments $p$ is equal to the order of the RBF polynomial interpolant $m$.
-This simple result can be extended if $p \ge m$.

-\begin{theorem} Suppose $X$ is unisolvent with respect to $u$ and $u$ solves the interpolation problem \ref{RBFI:problem} uniquely, where $u \perp {\cal P}^{m}$ and the kernel satisfies Definition \ref{errorbounds:asmp1}.
+As the reader might recall from section \ref{RBFI}, the construction of the adapted HB decouples the polynomial interpolant from the RBF functions if the degree of the vanishing moments $p$ is equal to the degree of the RBF polynomial interpolant $m$.
+This simple result can be extended if $p \ge m$. \begin{theorem} Suppose $X$ is unisolvent with respect to $\mathbb{R}^{3}$ and $u$ solves the interpolation problem of equation (\ref{RBFI:problem}) uniquely, where $u \perp \mcp^{m}(X)$ and the kernel satisfies Definition \ref{errorbounds:asmp1}.
 If the number of vanishing moments $p \geq m$ then